langchain-ai/langchain/docs/index.rst

 Ecosystem
 ------------

-| LangChain integrates a lot of different LLMs, systems, and products.
-| From the other side, many systems and products depend on LangChain.
+| LangChain integrates a lot of different LLMs, systems, and products, and many systems and products depend on LangChain.
-| It creates a vibrant and thriving ecosystem.

 - `Integrations <./integrations.html>`_: Guides for how other products can be used with LangChain.